|

 Burton Agnes Hall House

-hall house, founded by Roger de Stuteville.
-The original
+fortified hall house, founded by Roger de Stuteville.

-vaulted chamber, now supports a 15th century great hall,
+The original vaulted chamber, now supports a 15th

 |